Java Stream forEach(action) method is used to iterate over all the elements of the given Stream and to perform an

-- If we need to traverse the same data source again, we must return to the data source to get a new stream.
+- If we need to traverse the same data source again (the collection backing the Stream), we must return to the data source to get a new stream.

 forEach()operation does not guarantee the order of elements in the stream, as doing so would sacrifice the benefit of parallelism.